-- Management has a legal responsibility for creating and maintaining a violence and harassment-freeworkplace. - Managers must be sensitive to the culture in the workplace and address potential problems beforethose problems become serious. - If a manager becomes aware of violence and/or harassment in the workplace and chooses to ignore it, that Manager and the company risk being named co-respondent in a complaint and may be found liable in legal proceedings brought about by the complainant and/or local human rights' authorities.

-When an employee has asked their manager to deal with a violence and/or harassment incident, the managershall:
+- Management has a legal responsibility for creating a respectful and safe working environment, ensuring a workplace that is free from violence, harassment, and bullying. - Managers must be sensitive to the culture in the workplace and address potential problems before those problems become serious. - If a manager becomes aware of bullying, violence and/or harassment in the workplace and chooses to ignore it, that Manager and the company risk being named co-respondent in a complaint and may be found liable in legal proceedings brought about by the complainant and/ or local human rights' authorities. - If an employee has asked their manager to deal with a violence and/or harassment incident, the manager shall support the employee without prejudice, and work HR, and the employee towards issue resolution.